mcamara/laravel-localization/README.md

 ```

-Once this route group is added to the routes file, a user can access all locales added into `supportedLocales` ('en' and 'es' by default).
+Once this route group is added to the routes file, a user can access all locales added into `supportedLocales` (`en` and `es` by default).
 For example, the above route file creates the following addresses:

 ```